-Until February 1912, this corner building in Prague’s New Town was due to be reconstructed in a more traditional historicist style, more sympathetic to the baroque church of the Holy Trinity next door.
+Until February 1912, this corner building in Prague’s New Town was due to be reconstructed in a traditional historicist manner, more sympathetic to the baroque style of the Church of the Holy Trinity next door.

-However, between June and September of that year the brief was handed instead to Emil Králíček, chief designer at the construction firm of Matěj Blecha, a friend of the owner.
-And he had a very different idea in mind.
+However, some time between June and September of that year, the brief was transferred to Emil Králíček, chief designer at the construction firm of Matěj Blecha.
+And Králíćek had a very different idea in mind.

 The 35-year-old architect had learnt his trade in Darmstadt at the feet of Joseph Olbrich, a founder member of the Vienna Secession.
 Something of a maverick, Králíćek’s designs tended away from applied decoration, and towards a bolder dynamic of line and space.